7.6 Mechanisms of early detection and signposting of young people facing health risks

 The overall aim of the Catching-up Settlements programme (Felzárkózó települések program) is the social inclusion of disadvantaged settlements and people living there, with a focus on children and youth.

 The programme has a comprehensive sub-programme on crime prevention, including drug prevention.
-They organize a complex drug prevention programme in schools where they provide information to disadvantaged children on addictions, drugs, alcohol and provide practices to healthy lifestyle and stress management.
+They organize a complex drug prevention programme in schools where they provide information to disadvantaged children on addictions, drugs, and alcohol and provide practices for healthy lifestyle and stress management.
 The programmes are implemented in the form of small working groups and not in frontal training.

-In the frame of the programme, 10-12 addiction counsellors and 51 social workers were trained with the aim of teaching participants for the basic concepts of addictions in an interactive way.
-(For general information on the programme, see sub-chapter 4.3 Strategy for the social inclusion of young people.)
+In the frame of the programme, 10-12 addiction counsellors and 51 social workers were trained with the aim of teaching participants the basic concepts of addictions in an interactive way.
+(For general information on the programme, see 4.3 Strategy for the social inclusion of young people.)

 Use of alcohol